caufero/thebridge-optimized-docs/docs/02-architecture/08-relationships.md

 ---

-## **8.2.2 ETY-Level Links (Instance Relationships)**
+## **8.2.2 ETY-Level Links (State of Being Relationships)**

-At the ETY level, links represent actual relationships between instantiated entities.
+At the ETY level, links represent actual relationships between current state of entities.

 Examples: